Top 5 2nd Quarter Trades of Na - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Nadler Financial Group, Inc. reduced their investment in ARCA:VUG by 52,429 shares.
-The trade had a 2.36% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $246.82.
+Navalign, LLC reduced their investment in ARCA:BOND by 46,251 shares.
+The trade had a 1.92% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $96.98.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Growth ETF has a price-earnings ratio of 28.25 and a price-book ratio of 7.78.
+In terms of valuation, PIMCO Active Bond ETF has a price-earnings ratio of 56.54.

-During the quarter, Nadler Financial Group, Inc. bought 156,107 shares of ARCA:SCHD for a total holding of 163,039.
-The trade had a 2.06% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $75.69.
+During the quarter, Navalign, LLC bought 58,458 shares of ARCA:SCHP for a total holding of 336,460.
+The trade had a 1.42% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $57.54.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.